 Don’t let those tiny homes fool you: living in a small space is anything but easy.
-As if storing all your belongings in a shoebox-sized apartment isn’t difficult enough, 2020 has forced us to jam even more parts of our life into our homes.
-Suddenly, your small space isn’t just where you sleep—it’s also where you eat, work, workout, and Zoom.
+As if storing all your belongings in a shoebox-sized apartment isn’t difficult enough, your small space isn’t just where you sleep—it’s also where you eat, work, work out, and take all your work meetings.

 As we gear up for the new year, we hope to reconsider how we utilize our small spaces.
-(After all, if we’re going to be home for the foreseeable future, why not make it as efficient as possible?)
 To help, seven design experts share the small space trends that will transform our homes come 2021.
 Turns out, big things really do come in small packages.

 “While some of us may be fortunate to have a devoted home office space, most of us are making the best of it with a dual purpose room: Zoom by day, Netflix by night.
 In order to maximize space, we’re seeing a growing trend in small scale desks with complementary shelving.
 The vertical height allows clients to reduce their horizontal desk footprint while offering much needed storage space to tuck away relics of the work day, creating more visual calm in their daily home lives.
 Plus, with a little styling TLC, it becomes a beautiful vignette of its very own.” —Heather Goerzen, creative and design at Havenly